AI for Nurse Educators

 By Susan Sportsman, PhD, RN, ANEF, FAAN

-Last month, I was pleased to give a presentation at a faculty development workshop on Evidence-based Practice (EBP) in Nursing Education at the Jane and Robert Cizik School of Nursing at the University of Texas at Houston.
+I had the opportunity to give a presentation at a faculty development workshop on Evidence-based Practice (EBP) in Nursing Education at the Jane and Robert Cizik School of Nursing at the University of Texas at Houston.
 The participants were very engaged in our discussion and provided me with food for thought for this blog.
 The question that kept bubbling up for me as I traveled home from Houston was, “What evidence do we actually use as we plan our curricula, our courses, and our teaching-learning strategies for class, lab/simulation, and clinical experience?”

 Continue reading “Evidence-Based Practice in Nursing Education”